HarshScripts22/SortingStudio/README.md

 - Include sound effects for visualization steps.
 - Add a comparison mode for analyzing multiple algorithms simultaneously.
 - Optimize visualization for larger datasets.

+---

+## 🤝 **Contributing**
+Contributions are welcome!
+Please fork this repository, make your changes, and open a pull request.
+If you like this project, don't forget to give it a ⭐!